shivjisakina/Bamazon/README.md

 ### This was a project for week 7 of the UCF Coding Bootcamp

-In this activity, I created a storefront for merchandise with the MySQL skills I learned this week.
+In this activity, I created a storefront for merchandise with the MySQL skills I learned so far.
 The app will take in orders from customers and deplete stock from the store's inventory.

 * [Watch the video](https://www.youtube.com/watch?v=K2jU4i69LlY)